roderrickcourtney/azure-network-protocols/README.md

 <img src="https://imgur.com/c8UPweu.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Remote Desktop into each "Virtual Machine".
-Go to --> VM1 settings --> copy "public IP address" --> search "remote desktop connections" in start search bar --> Open "Remote Desktop Connection" & paste copied IP address from VM1 --> click connect --> Use the Username & Password created in step 1 to sign in to the VM.
+Step 2: Remote Desktop into each "Virtual Machine".
+Go to --> VM1 settings --> copy "public IP address" --> search "remote desktop connections" in start menu search bar --> Open "Remote Desktop Connection" & paste copied IP address from VM1 --> click connect --> Use the Username & Password created in step 1 to sign in to the VM.
 Repeat the same steps to log into VM2.
 </p>
 <br />